palixir/wabe/packages/wabe-documentation/docs/documentation/security/index.md

         write: true,
       },
     ],
-    // Array of roles with acces on read and write for each one
+    // Array of roles with access on read and write for each one
     roles: [
       {
         roleId: "roleId",